SrijanBadhya/Debsoc/Running the PES Debsoc.md

 # How to solve Debsoc Drama
 You're cooked.
-I'm as clueless as you.
+I'm just as clueless as you.

 # Keeping up debate spirit and passion: